 Though it sounds fairly complex, both data discovery and data mapping are pretty simple concepts.

 They refer to the process of taking stock of all the data your business collects and processes, then mapping exactly what happens to it and where it goes on its journey through your company and further afield.
-Relentless GDPR 24/7 launching in late April 2019 takes it one stage forward as it produces a visualisation of your data map.It’s a process that proves invaluable for businesses no matter how much, or how little, data they process, tracking the entire lifecycle of that data from the moment it’s collected to the point at which it’s finally deleted.
+Relentless GDPR 24/7 is now live and takes it one stage further as it produces a visualisation of your data map.It’s a process that proves invaluable for businesses no matter how much, or how little, data they process, tracking the entire lifecycle of that data from the moment it’s collected to the point at which it’s finally deleted.

 How to Create a Data Map